Tag Archives: Accompong Town

 A few museum scenes from my travels and from home of course (Washington DC, also known as museum land).
 I can’t seem to find my images from the Prado or the Louvre, it’s been a long week on the heels of TBEX and I’ve been struck by some sort of post-trip exhaustion!

 The most special of these visits for me was to the small but moving Maroon Museum in Accompong Town, Jamaica.

 It was nine o’clock in the morning and I felt like the sun was resting on my forehead.
-I had just walked out of the town museum and I was now going back up the road, the same one since reaching the center of town.
+I had just walked out of the museum and I was now going back up the road, the same one since reaching the center of town.
 It was getting steeper but I seemed to be the only one who noticed.
 Around me, people were getting ready.
-Some were starting wood fires and laying out yams and other vegetable by the calabashes; and some were starting up the jerk grills.
-Others were hanging up “Jamaica” tee-shirts and laying out red-green-gold souvenirs onto tables.
+Wood fires were crackling and yams and other vegetable lay out by the calabashes; some were starting up the jerk grills.
+Others were hanging up “Jamaica” tee-shirts and displaying red-green-gold souvenirs onto tables.
 I kept walking up and was greeted along the way.
 I saw a group of men sitting in the shade, talking and people-watching.
 There were low-level buildings to each side of the road; some were homes and some were restaurants.
 You could never see all this from the long drive up the hills.